ameekkhan/ameeqsort/README.md

  - Execution Time of DualPivotQuickSort in milli seconds: 715200
  - Execution Time of IntroSort in milli seconds: 690200

-When I ran the sort on the 1 million random integers below are the exection time in milliseconds.
+When I ran the sort on the 1 million random integers below are the exection time in milliseconds with single iteration.

  - Execution Time of MergeSort++ in milli seconds: 115
  - Execution Time of Timsort in milli seconds: 122